-(1) In 2024 our effective tax rate nad a (21.9)% benefit related to changes in valuation allowances.
+- (1) In 2024 our effective tax rate had a (21.9)% benefit related to changes in valuation allowances.
 This primarily was related to the release of a valuation allowance in the United States with a positive tax benefit of \$194.9 million, partially offset by an increase of valuation allowance in Brazil of \$23.2 million and other net changes in the valuation allowance assessment.
-The 2024 rate was also impacted by utilization of tax credits in multiple jurisdictions, partially offset by the change in geographical profit mix year-over-year and tax adjustments related to the release of a valuation allowance in Brazil based on the weight of positive evidence demonstrating the ability to realize its deferred tax assets, which are primarily indefinite-lived net operating losses.
+The 2024 rate was also impacted by utilization of tax credits in multiple jurisdictions, partially offset by the change in geographical profit mix year-over-year and tax adjustments related to the reassessment of prior year tax accruals. - (2) In 2023 our effective tax rate had a (53.1)% benefit related to changes in valuation allowances.
+This primarily was related to the release of a valuation allowance in Brazil based on the weight of positive evidence demonstrating the ability to realize its deferred tax assets, which are primarily indefinite-lived net operating losses.
 Our effective tax rate also showed an expense of 34.2% related to adjustments to 2022 taxes.
 This amount included expenses associated with expiring tax attributes.
 These tax attributes were fully valued, and the valuation allowance movement and attributed expirations are shown gross in the effective tax rate table above.
 The expiration did not have a net impact on tax expense.